 IN THIS EXPERIMENT YOU WILL…

-Grow, isolation and identification fast growing bacteria known as ABC cultures found in yoghurt.
-These bacteria species are responsible for the clotting and thickening of milk in yoghurt.
+Grow, isolation and identification fast growing bacteria known as ABC cultures found in yogurt.
+These bacteria species are responsible for the clotting and thickening of milk in yogurt.

 When classifying bacteria, microbiologists look at 3 properties: